Dilshanushara/TaskManagementApp/README.md

 # Task Management App – Practical Assignment

 This repository contains the completed practical assignment for the recruitment process.
-It includes a basic Task Management API built with ASP.NET Core and a SQL Server database script.
+It includes a basic Task Management API built with ASP.NET Core and a SQL Server database script and Angular Frontend.

 🔗 **Repository URL**: [https://github.com/Dilshanushara/TaskManagementApp](https://github.com/Dilshanushara/TaskManagementApp)